ratsputin/jetson-frigate/README.md

 cd ..
 make local
 ```
+**Note**: a complete build takes close to three hours and significant resources as far as disk space, CPU and memory.
+This has only been tested on a 16GB Jetson Orin NX with a 1TB M.2 SSD.

-After quite a while you will have **frigate-jetson-tensorrt:latest** docker image.
+Once the build completes, you will have a **frigate-jetson-tensorrt:latest** docker image.

 ## Running
 ```